ghc/ghc/docs/users_guide/bugs.rst

    libraries that come with GHC are probably built without this option, unless you built GHC yourself.

+-  There is known to be maleficent interactions between weak references and laziness.
+Particularly, it has been observed that placing a thunk containing a reference to a weak reference inside of another weak reference may cause runtime crashes.
+See :ghc-ticket:`11108` for details.

 .. _bugs-ghci:

 Bugs in GHCi (the interactive GHC)